AashitaK/ML-Workshops/README.md

     * [Miscellaneous concepts in Machine Learning](https://www.kaggle.com/aashita/guided-session-4)
     * [Exercise 4](https://www.kaggle.com/aashita/exercise-4) (Titanic competition)

+The solutions for the guided sessions and exercise notebooks are available in the [Github repository](https://github.com/AashitaK/ML-Workshops) but not on Kaggle.
 The material is designed to be self-sufficient and useful in case you miss a session.

 ### Team:
 Instructor: Aashita Kesarwani